 RV Mattress Reviews

 (FULL DISCLOSURE- Tochta provided Camp Addict with a Tochta 'Utopia' RV mattress for review.
 Kelly is currently using this mattress.
-After a few months of usage, we can hardly get Kelly out of her bed.)
+UPDATE: Kelly has been using it since April 2019 and she is still 100% in LOVE with this mattress.

 Continue Reading Tochta RV Mattress Review

 The Tochta RV mattress is just about the perfect two-time category winner (best budget and best custom RV mattress).

 It might be the ideal candidate for replacing your icky RV stock mattress.

 Why?
 Two main reasons: